“An odd thing, souvenir-hunting: now becomes then even while it is still now.

 Sacksteder’s work has been featured and reviewed in journals such as New American Paintings and the Chicago Tribune.
 She has participated in solo and group exhibitions nationally and internationally at venues such as The Front (New Orleans); Polis University (Tirana, Albania); Signal Return (Detroit); Neon Heater (Findlay, OH); Popps Packing (Hamtramck, MI); the Drawing Room (Budapest); SÍM Gallery (Reykjavík); and KunstraumTapir (Berlin); Grizzly Grizzly (Philadelphia); The Urban Institute for Contemporary Art (Grand Rapids); and Threewalls (Chicago).
 She has attended artist residencies in Illinois, Newfoundland, Southern France, Philadelphia, Budapest, Reno, Reykjavík, and Berlin.

 In 2011 Amy Sacksteder curated the international exhibition Island: 22 Artists on Iceland at Eastern Michigan University and 'CAVE Gallery in Detroit, and in 2015 she co-curated Atmosphere: Artists' Responses to Space(s), again at EMU.
-She is currently working on co-curating another EMU exhibition, Vitrine, set to open in September 2018.
+She most recently co-curated another EMU exhibition, Vitrine, which ran in September / October 2018.
 Sacksteder and her family live in Ypsilanti, Michigan, outside of Detroit.
 She works from her studio in Ypsilanti, and is a professor in the School of Art & Design at Eastern Michigan University.